-Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017 – Is Your Store On The List?
+Full List Of All Sears, Kmart, And Macy’s Stores Closing In 2017: Is Your Favorite Store On The List?

-2016 appeared to be the year that numerous celebrities were lost and many of them far too early in their young lives.
+2016 appeared to be the year that numerous celebrities were lost, and many of them far too early in their young lives.
 As 2017 is just a mere five days old, there are already a number of losses taking place, but in an entirely different way.
-Sears, Kmart, and Macy’s have all announced that they are closing a huge amount of stores and the full lists have made their way out.
-Check through it and see if your nearest locations will soon be no more.
+Sears, Kmart, and Macy’s have all announced that they are closing a huge amount of stores, and the full lists are now available.
+Check it and see if your nearest locations will soon be no more.

 As reported by Fox 2 Now, a number of Kmart and Sears stores will be completely closed by the end of March of this year.
 Employees of the stores closing were informed by the company on Wednesday, and they had to let a lot of people know.
 By the time spring is over, 150 stores total will be closed by Sears Holding — 108 Kmart locations and 42 Sears.